andymckay/blog/_posts/2023-05-18-using-actions.md

     - uses: clearwind-ca/send-result@main
 ```

 Most of this code is running the log4j scanner and finding the vulnerable files.
-At the end there's a simple Action [clearwind-ca/send-result](github.com/clearwind-ca/send-result) that sends the results to the service catalog.
+At the end there's a simple Action [clearwind-ca/send-result](github.com/clearwind-ca/send-result) that sends the results to the catalog.

 Here's a little chart: